MahikaJaguste/library-management-system/README.md

 Contents of this repository
 ---

 - The relations were added to the database from the MySQL client command line.
-The schema with dummy values of our database can be found in the ```dumpfile.sql``` file.
+The schema with dummy values of our database can be found in the ```final_values_final.sql``` file.
 - A Python script was used to add dummy data to our tables.
 This script can be found in the  ```insert_dummy_values.py``` file.
 - The Flask website code is found inside the ```flask-website``` folder.